On this page

 Rotate Electra

-10. The strumming hand doesn’t follow the guitar after rotating Electra, so constrain Electra’s hand to the guitar control with a parent constraint.
-This way, as the guitar (driver parent) moves, Electra’s strumming hand (driven child) moves with it:
+10. The strumming hand doesn’t follow the guitar after rotating Electra, so create a parent constraint between the guitar control and Electra’s hand.
+This way, as the guitar (driver parent) moves, Electra’s strumming hand (driven child) moves along with it:

 • Select Electra’s right hand control.